Seal2Real: Prompt Prior Learning on Diffusion Model for Unsupervised Document Seal Data Generation and Realisation: Method

 \subsection{Forger Network Learning Stage}

-After learning the real and forgery prompts obtained from the first stage, we can train a forger network with a prompt-prior loss.
-As a baseline model, we adopt a simple network~\cite{ronneberger2015unet} for our forger $f_{\phi}$ to make the synthetic seal images realistic, and validate our idea and training framework.
-Given a synthetic seal image $I_s$, forger network $f_\phi$ can obtain forgery result $I_f = f_\phi(I_s)$, where the position, size and text of the seal in $I_f$ should be the same as $I_s$.
-To train the forger network $f_\phi$, we propose prompt-prior loss $\mathcal{L}_{prior}$ and content loss $\mathcal{L}_{content}$.
+After learning the real and forgery prompts in the first stage, we proceed to train a forger network using a prompt-prior loss.
+As a baseline, we adopt a simple U-Net architecture~\cite{ronneberger2015unet} for our forger $f_{\phi}$ to enhance the realism of synthetic seal images and to validate the effectiveness of our framework.

+Given a synthetic seal image $I_s$, the forger network $f_\phi$ produces a forged output $I_f = f_\phi(I_s)$, where the position, size, and textual content of the seal in $I_f$ are expected to remain consistent with those in $I_s$.